 This legislation obliges companies (including (international) non-profit organisations) to include in a specific register (UBO Register) the identity of their beneficial owners, natural persons/ shareholders.

-TRIP has registered in the UBO register its CEO (Director, General Manager), who is the only natural person of the association.
-The legislation does not apply to the other directors because they are legal entities.
+TRIP has registered in the UBO register its CEO (Director, General Manager).

 Future outlook